 He also worked as an assistant coach at his alma mater, St. Francis, N.Y. from 1993-95.
 He was responsible for organizing the film exchange program to scout upcoming opponents, overseeing the strength and conditioning program and monitoring the student-athletes' academic performance.
 The Brooklyn, N.Y. native played for the Terriers from 1981-83 and graduated with a Bachelor of Science degree in business management in 1983.

-He played in the Catholic High School Athletic Association at Xavieran High School in Brooklyn and is a member of the school's Distinguished Athletic Hall of Fame.
+He played in the Catholic High School Athletic Association at Xavieran High School in Brooklyn and is a member of the school's Distinguished Alumni Hall of Fame.

 THE BARRY ROHRSSEN FILE

 Education: Bachelor of Science- Business Management, St. Francis, N.Y., 1983.